Kong/docs.konghq.com/src/kubernetes-ingress-controller/guides/upgrade-kong-3x.md

 Ingress rule paths have no way to indicate that a path is a regular expression.
 The `ImplementationSpecific` path type can contain either regular expression or non-regular expression paths.
-If you have existing Ingresses with regular expression paths, those paths will no longer be routed correctly if you upgrade to 3.x without updating configuration.
+If you have existing Ingresses with regular expression paths, those paths will break if you upgrade to 3.x without updating configuration.

+{:.important}
+> **Important**: `Prefix` and `Exact` rules [must never use regular expressions](/kubernetes-ingress-controller/{{page.kong_version}}/concepts/ingress-versions/#networkingk8siov1).
+Only use regular expressions in `ImplementationSpecific` rules.

-To smooth the migration process and allow users to update rules gradually, KIC 2.6 includes an option to continue applying the 2.x regular expression heuristic on KIC's end.
-If the option is enabled, the Kong version is 3.0 or higher, and a path matches the 2.x heuristic, KIC will insert the `~` prefix for you unless the path already begins with `~`.
+The new 3.x paths are also incompatible with 2.x.
+Adding the `~` character to Ingress rules directly breaks incremental upgrades.
+To smooth the migration process and allow users to update rules gradually, KIC 2.6 includes the `enableLegacyRegexDetection` option to continue applying the 2.x regular expression heuristic on KIC's end.

+If the following rules are met, KIC will insert the `~` prefix:
+* The `enableLegacyRegexDetection` option is enabled
+* The Kong version is 3.0 or higher
+* A path matches the 2.x heuristic
+* The path does not begin with `~`

 This allows for a mixture of paths that have and have not been migrated to 3.x-style configuration.

-To enable this option, you need to create an IngressClassParameters resource with `enableLegacyRegexDetection=true` and attach it to your IngressClass.
+To enable this option, create an IngressClassParameters resource with `enableLegacyRegexDetection=true` and attach it to your IngressClass.
 The option _is not_ enabled for IngressClasses by default.